pixelgod0/coffeezhs/plugins/brew/README.md

 `HOMEBREW_PREFIX="$(brew --prefix)"` if not previously defined for convenience.

-In case you installed `brew` in a non-common location, you can still set `BREW_LOCATION` variable pointing to the `brew` binary before sourcing `oh-my-zsh.sh` and it'll set up the environment.
+In case you installed `brew` in a non-common location, you can still set `BREW_LOCATION` variable pointing to the `brew` binary before sourcing `coffeezhs.sh` and it'll set up the environment.

 ## Aliases